• Skip to primary navigation

 • Stir Fried Chinese Green Beans – fragrant green beans sauteed in a sweet, savory and spicy minced pork.

-• Bamboo steamer filled with freshly steamed siu mai dumplings.
+• Bamboo steamer with freshly steamed siu mai dumplings.

 Siu Mai with Pork and Shrimp